Solving the single-track train scheduling problem via Deep Reinforcement Learning: Introduction

-In this paper, \td is tackled by means of Deep Q-Learning on a single line.
-More specifically, two approaches have been investigated: decentralized and centralized.
-In the former, each train can be seen as an independent agent with the ability to see only a part of the network, namely some blocks ahead and so beyond.
-This approach can be easily generalized, but of course, it lacks the depth of prediction useful to understand network dynamics.
-The former method takes as input the entire line and learns to deal with delay propagation.
-In the second case, the generalization capability is more limited, even if computational tests show a relatively short time for learning.
+\paragraph{\bf{Our contribution}} In this paper, \td is tackled by means of Deep Q-Learning on a single railway line.
+More specifically, two approaches are investigated: Decentralized and Centralized.
+In the former, each train can be seen as an independent agent with the ability to see only a part of the network, namely some tracks ahead/behind it and not beyond.
+This approach has the advantage that it can be easily generalized, but, on the other hand, may lack the depth of prediction useful to express network dynamics.
+The latter method takes as input the entire line and learns to deal with delay propagation.
+Moreover, we use a Graph Neural Network to estimate this delay reflecting the railway topology.
+Both methods generalize to different railway sizes.
+From the standpoint of the application, these authors find the use of Deep Reinforcement Learning approaches (such as Deep Q-Learning) very promising, as they present the advantage of shifting the computational burden to the learning stage.
+While enumerative algorithms typical of Combinatorial Optimization and Constraint Programming have proven to be effective in several train dispatching contexts, scalability remains a daunting challenge.
+On the other hand, under the assumption that the model can be trained effectively, Deep RL could achieve a (quasi) real-time performance, unattainable with classical optimization approaches.
+Finally, we point out that a possible reason for the slow adoption of automatic dispatching software in the industry is the diversity of business rules and requirements for such software in different regions and markets.
+The step of adapting the software to a specific set of such rules and requirements could be accelerated (or indeed skipped) using a Deep RL-based approach, which builds its internal input-output representation based on provided data and requires virtually no knowledge of the rules themselves.